 Let’s look at two sentences to understand the trap of altered meanings.
 “Until recently, I never thought much about my name, or names in general, for the most part”.
 “I have never thought much before about names, generally”.
 The second sentence, while grammatically valid, actually says something quite different from the first sentence.
 The first sentence is saying the guy doesn’t think much about any names.
 The second is saying that he doesn’t think about names in general, but he may instead think about them in a more specific fashion.
 Remember, the correct answer cannot say anything substantially different than what the original sentence said!

 Improving sentences is only a portion of the broader Writing section on the SAT, but a very important one.
-I hope these tips have been helpful to you today.
 Keep up your hard work and keep reading our blog for more helpful hints!